• Skip to primary navigation

 Answer: Is Shredded Cheese Gluten Free?

-This is a pretty rare case, and the ingredient list will mention if there are sources of gluten or cross-contamination.
+This is a rare case, and the ingredient list will mention if there are sources of gluten or cross-contamination.

 Regardless of which brand of shredded cheese you purchase, always read the ingredients label to ensure there are no gluten-containing ingredients or gluten cross-contamination.